 Government proposals to encourage low carbon heating systems are good but not good enough, critics said today.

 IGas proposals to produce hydrogen at a second site in Surrey have been published.

 IGas has confirmed it has relinquished the Tinker Lane shale gas licence in Nottinghamshire and written off £10m in exploration costs.
 But the company said it was continuing to work with regulators and government to end the moratorium on fracking in England.

-You can keep up with December’s news here with our digest of headlines about UK fracking, shale and onshore oil and gas, updated daily.
+Keep up with September 2021’s news with our digest of daily updated headlines about the business, regulation and campaigns around UK fracking, shale, and onshore oil and gas.